 These waterproof gloves are durable and are meant for tough weather conditions and with this comes a higher price tag.

-The interior of these gloves features a 100g fleece insulation for warmth as well as a 100% polyester lining.
+The interior features a 100g fleece insulation for warmth as well as a 100% polyester lining.
 These gloves can withstand very cold temperatures and are made to keep your hands very warm.
 They are great for outdoor activities and you can use them as hiking gloves.

-The outer shell of these gloves is made from 92% nylon and 8% spandex with 100% goatskin palm.
+The outer shell is made from 92% nylon and 8% spandex with 100% goatskin palm.
 Designed with Gore-Tex technology to make the gloves very weatherproof, you’ll get a lot of protection from both the wind and the rain.